 This might just be the pinkest thing we’ve ever made.
 Please join us on our next curd making adventure, when we will be exploring the ultraviolet spectrum.
 Until then, curd your enthusiasm!

 - Zest from 3 lemons finely grated

 - 1 tablespoon water

-- ½ cup fresh lemon juice (from about 3 to 4 lemons)
+- 1/2 cup lemon juice from about 3 to 4 lemons

 - In a large bowl (or a stand mixer fitted with the paddle attachment), beat the butter and sugar until fully combined, about 2 min.
 Add the eggs and yolks one at a time, beating each until incorporated.
 On low, mix in the lemon juice, blueberry puree, salt and cornstarch.
 The mixture will look curdled, but it will smooth out as it cooks.

 - Pour the mixture back into the saucepan and cook over low heat until thickened (about 10 minutes), stirring constantly.
 Don’t walk away or you will have lemony scrambled eggs.
 The curd will thicken at about 170 degrees F, or just below simmer.
 Remove from the heat and strain into a bowl through the rinsed sieve.

 - Add curd to storage jars and allow to cool to room temperature before refrigerating.
 Curd will get thicker as it cools.
 If using in tarts right away, allow to come to room temperature before filling shells.